JOSHUA-A69/Undead-Siege/README.md

 # Undead Siege
-A top-down zombie shooter made using pygame
+A top-down zombie shooter made using pygame where you fight against endless hordes of undead with different weapons and power-ups.

 ## Required
 - Python 3.x